A: The 'Knowledge and Human Development Authority'

-There are a wide variety of criteria - from academic attainment in core subjects, to quality of leadership at the school; from the attitudes of students, to the level of monitoring of results.
+A: There are a wide variety of criteria - from academic attainment in core subjects, to quality of leadership at the school; from the attitudes of students, to the level of monitoring of results.
 It also heavily promotes Islamic and Arabic teaching by way of its criteria for success.
-The KHDA reports are actually very good - certainly the single most important official resource for assessing schools, and are a model other emirates should be adopting.
-Dubai is several steps ahead in the region in the transparency in which it (that is the KHDA) publicly publishes school performance - or lack thereof.
+The KHDA reports are actually very good - certainly the single most important official resource for assessing schools, and are a model other emirates have largely adopted, firstly inn Abu Dhabi, and most recently in Sharjah.
+Dubai has been several steps ahead in the region in the transparency in which it (that is the KHDA) publicly publishes school performance, although other emirates are now catching up.

-How prevalent this is, is unknown however and in any case the KHDA says it can see through the pretense.
-It is also mulling moving to spot checks.
+How prevalent this is, is unknown however and in any case the KHDA says it can see through the pretence.
+Spot checks have been considered, but so far not implemented.

 The KHDA report itself is very good at looking at a school holistically in terms of management, balance, pastoral care and academics - which for many parents is exactly what they need.